 The number of bins installed in the two cities rose to 3,007 in 2024, representing a major step forward in the company's goal to increase recycling rates from 15 to 35 per cent by 2030 in these cities.

-The bins do more than just offer a receptacle for recyclables though.
+The bins do more than just offer a receptacle for recyclables.
 Shanghai-based LOVERE has pioneered an innovative plastics recycling system that incentivises residents by providing micropayments directly into their WeChat account for their recycling efforts—the popular Chinese social media and payments app — in reward for their recycling efforts.

 Started in 2019, the LOVERE project is part of China’s Internet Plus Recycling strategy, which leverages digital technology to develop new collection models for recyclables — integrating recovery, collection, sorting, and distribution.
 At the core of the system are AI-powered smart cameras that classify each deposited item based on its weight and shape to determine its recyclability.
 If a resident makes an incorrect deposit, LOVERE can even follow up via their WeChat account to explain which items the system can accept.
 This direct feedback loop has proven effective, with approximately 90 per cent of materials collected being properly recycled.